Will Acupuncture Help Back Pain?

 Melanie Klos, MScPT, Acupuncture

-Melanie has an extensive athletic background which includes playing basketball with the Universities of Alberta and Manitoba.
-She had a very successful season with The University of Alberta Panda’s where they finished with a bronze medal.
+Melanie has an extensive athletic background, including playing basketball with the Universities of Alberta and Manitoba.
+She had a very successful season with the University of Alberta Pandas, where they finished with a bronze medal.
 She loves coaching basketball and volleyball and continues to coach adults and children through school teams, club teams, or camps.
-Working with people to help motivate, educate and lead them is a personal strength.
+Working with people to help motivate, educate, and lead them is a personal strength.

 Melanie is back to work after having her third child.
-In her spare time Melanie also likes to play recreational basketball and volleyball.
+In her spare time, she also enjoys playing recreational basketball and volleyball.

 Articles: 5